-THTR 181 Theatre Workshop I 1 cr.
+THTR 181: Theatre Practicum I THTR 182: Theatre Practicum II THTR 183: Theatre Practicum III THTR 184: Theatre Practicum IV 1 cr.
 (0+0+3)

-Theatre Workshop is a learning-by-doing process; there is no formalized classroom instruction.
+Theatre Practicum is a learning-by-doing process; there is no formalized classroom instruction.
 Students must participate in an Ocean County College theatrical production.
 Students may be members of the cast or assist with technical or business aspects of the production.
+Prerequisite(s): Consent of Instructor.